Northwestern University Libraries

-Northwestern University Libraries is the main academic library system of Northwestern University.
+Northwestern University Libraries is the academic library system of Northwestern University.

 Northwestern Libraries host a total of 8,198,268 printed or electronic volumes.
 In addition, its libraries contain 229,198 maps, 211,127 audio files, 103,377 printed journals, 196,716 electronic journals, 91,334 movies or videos, 36,989 manuscripts, 4.6 million microforms, and almost 99,000 periodicals.
 The University Library is the 14th-largest university library in North America based on total number of titles held.

-The building was designed in brutalist style by Walter Netsch of Skidmore, Owings & Merrill.
+The main library building was designed in brutalist style by Walter Netsch of Skidmore, Owings & Merrill.
 Construction started in 1966 and the library opened in 1970.
 University Library succeeded Deering Library as the main library on campus and is connected to it.
 Along with the other institutions in the Committee on Institutional Cooperation, University Library joined the Google Book Search project on June 6, 2007.